Dengue Fever

 There is no specific medication for dengue fever or severe dengue.
 Dengue fever is mostly self-limiting.
 Symptomatic treatment is given to relieve discomfort.
 Patients with severe dengue should be treated promptly with supportive management.
 The mainstay of treatment is to maintain the circulating fluid volume.

 For the latest updates on dengue fever, both locally and internationally, please refer to the press releases issued by the Centre for Health Protection.
-To find the press release, visit the thematic webpage on dengue fever at https://www.chp.gov.hk/en/features/38847.html and click on the ‘Press Releases’ hyperlink in the ‘Details’ table at the bottom.
+To find the press release, visit the thematic webpage on dengue fever at https://www.chp.gov.hk/en/features/38847.html and click on the ‘Press Releases’ hyperlink located in the ‘Details’ table at the bottom.